Alicia-Toom/effective-python-tennis-games/README.md

 3- Create "main" or "run" that you can dem the functions that exist, you can do simulation for 3-4 different moments during match, it works well with terminal no GUI needed!

 4- Create your own version of TennisGameklass, justify why you think it is better than the others.
-(50 points)

 ## 1. Commenting on files

 In the file tennis_original.py you will find the original files of the assignment.
 I start commenting on files by first spliting the files into 2: tennis_game1.py and tennis_game2.py.
-There you will find a comment I have from what I have understood the code.
+There you will find comments I have from what I have understood the code.
+Note that, it is only besic comment of the code and did not follow Google or Numpy style.

 ## 2. Pylint score

-In this section, you will find a comparion of pyline score of 4 files:
+In this README section in the Appendix below, you will find copies comparion of pylint score of 4 files:

 tennis_original (original): score 1.88/10
 tennis_game1 (after comment): score 3.87/10